-Here are our book covers for our 12 new, free, research-based children’s books.
-They are being evaluated and will be released from 2022 to early 2023.
+Here are the book covers for our 12 new, free, research-based children’s books.

-Each book has accompanying resources e.g. free downloadable educational activities for (puppets, puzzles, matching and sorting games, board games, card games, sequencing and storytelling activities), PPT versions of the books for personalising the books, educational activities, and read-along audio and video versions.
+All books have accompanying resources e.g. free downloadable educational activities (puppets, puzzles, matching and sorting games, board games, card games, sequencing and storytelling activities), PPT versions of the books for personalising the books, educational activities, and read-along audio and video recordings.

 ‘Mary’s Alphabet Slippery Dip‘ – for our youngest audience and looks at military family life and emotional responses.
-This features a military family, but as discussed, might feature many families.
-Great for babies, toddlers and preschoolers, and young readers. *^ ISBN 978-1-922639-16-5 (eBook) 978-1-922639-17-2 (interactive eBook)
+This features a military family and has beautiful illustrations by Trish Donald.
+It is great for babies, toddlers and preschoolers, and young readers. *^ ISBN 978-1-922639-16-5 (eBook) 978-1-922639-17-2 (interactive eBook)

 Focused content books

 These books are only for defence families who have experienced service-related physical or mental health conditions.